Sahiramarte17/Sahira-vehicle-builder/README.md

 Select existing vehicles from a list.
 Perform actions on selected vehicles, including viewing their details.
 Continuous interaction until the user chooses to exit.

+## Technologies Used
+TypeScript
+Node.js
+Inquirer.js for user input